jhallen/joes-sandbox/pcb/dash/readme.md

     'a 5 <Enter>         - Choose attribute by number 'a <Enter>           - Brings up a menu of attributes

-Now any "Alphanumeric Fields" we enter will be signals.
+From now on any mew "Alphanumeric Fields" we enter will be signals.
 In the rather likely event that you forgot to select the correct attribute type, you can change the attribute of existing text like this:

     'ch a sig <Enter>    - Change attribute of text under mouse to SIG

 Now to actually write some text, position mouse on a wire and hit ESC.
 This switches to text mode and you can type the label.
-The "Point of Effect" (As FutureNet calls it) must be on the wire.
+The "Point of Effect" (as FutureNet calls it) must be on the wire.
 When you are done typing, don't hit \<Enter>.
-Instead hit ESC again to return the graphics mode.
+Instead hit ESC again to return to graphics mode.

 ### Attribute List